 - the shower transport bedside commode has four functions – shower chair, transport chair, bedside commode and raised toilet seat

-- the 3 in 1 bedside commode has there function – bedside commode, raised toilet seat and toilet safety rail
+- the 3 in 1 bedside commode has three functions – bedside commode, raised toilet seat and toilet safety rail

 The two types of bedside commode are versatile, just in different areas.

-There is though a great difference in the area of price – the drop arm shower transport bedside commodes are a lot more expensive the a 3 in 1 commodes.
+There is though a great difference in the area of price – the drop arm shower transport bedside commodes are a lot more expensive than a 3 in 1 commodes.

-The self-propelled models can run into the thousands of dollars, whereas your average 3 in 1 commode is in the 100 to 200 dollar range – with the exception of some of the bariatric models of 3 in 1 commode which cost a bit more.
+The self-propelled models can run into the thousands of dollars, whereas your average 3 in 1 commode is in the 50 to 200 dollar range (except for some bariatric models of 3 in 1 commode, which cost a bit more).